 Visiting Hidcote: what you need to know

-The garden, car park and toilets are now open.
+The garden, shop, secondhand bookshop, plant centre and toilets at Hidcote are open, as well as Winthrop's Café (takeaway only) and the Barn Café (weekends only for takeaway).
 To ensure the safety of our visitors, staff, volunteers and local communities, we've reduced the number of people we can welcome at one time and you’ll need to book your visit in advance.
-In this article you’ll find everything you need to know about what's open and what to expect from your visit, and a handy video to watch.
+In this article you’ll find everything you need to know about what's open and what to expect from your visit.

 Arrival and parking

-If you are arriving at Hidcote by car, please have your ticket ready to show our staff either on your phone or a printed copy.
+On arrival, please have your ticket ready to show our staff, either on your phone or a printed copy.
 If you’re a member, you’ll also need to show your membership card.
-You'll asked to show these through your vehicle window before parking.
-Those arriving on foot will be checked by a small team of staff who will adhere to social distancing.

 In order to maintain social distancing, please arrive within your timeslot.
 Sadly, if you're more than 10 minutes late, we won’t be able to guarantee you entry.
 Your entry will be at the discretion of the property staff and will be based on visitor numbers and the ability to maintain social distancing.

 The safety of our staff, volunteers and visitors is our priority.
-To ensure that social distance is maintained have set up a one-way route round the garden.
+To ensure that social distance is maintained, some areas of the garden are one-way.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.

 To help keep everyone safe, please follow social distancing and government guidance when you visit.
 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

-There is no limit to the amount of time you can spend at Hidcote during your visit.
+There is a two hour limit time limit to the amount of time you can spend at Hidcote during your visit.
+If picnicking, please use the designated picnic area by the car park.
+No re-entry is allowed after exiting.

 Bringing a dog?